 Flexible order management

-monday.com: real-time inventory management solution
+monday.com: build a real-time inventory management solution

 With monday.com, your order management table is just that — yours.